News

 With NIH support, Drs.
 Guillermo Ameer, John Rogers, and Arun Sharma have developed a biodegradable sensor for simple, ongoing bladder function monitoring.

-from National Institute of Health
+from National Institutes of Health

 Urinary Implant Helps Alert When Patients 'Gotta Go'